Svedrin/misc/README.md

 *   The initial debootstrap archive is cached by default and *not* downloaded every time.

 *   The target VM image can reside in a Ceph pool.

 *   VMs can be automatically registered with libvirt.
 In that case, they're also automatically started.

 *   Network configuration is handled through a bash function that you can override in the settings.
 The function will receive the IP address passed in the *-i* argument and then return gateway, netmask and DNS settings accordingly.
+    See the example below on how to do this.

-*   Keyboard layout is de with nodeadkeys.
+*   Keyboard layout is de:nodeadkeys.
 (Non-overrideable, but I'll accept pull requests in that direction.)

 *   Ubuntu's insane 5 minute boot delay when no network is available is reconfigured to 10 seconds.